MicrosoftDocs/Viva/Viva/goals/pinning-tabs-inside-chat-channel.md

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

 With the Viva Goals OKR and Microsoft Teams integration, you can't get way more out of your Microsoft Teams app!
-In this article we will go over how to add the Ally app to your workspace, how to add new objectives, and how to update your progress, without ever leaving MS Teams!
+In this article we will go over how to add the Viva Goals app to your workspace, how to add new objectives, and how to update your progress, without ever leaving MS Teams!

 ## Pinning a tab to a chart or channel